-*My brand-new book, Born for This, is all about helping you find the work you were meant to do.
+*My book Born for This is all about helping you find the work you were meant to do.
 This series explores some of these lessons.

 Lesson: Improving “soft skills” can increase your value no matter what kind of career you have.

 Hard skills are things you learned through technical or academic training: how to make architectural drawings with certain software, how to properly administer medication as a nurse, and so on.